 It’s somehow comforting to know that Vlad Dracula still exerts a mystery from beyond his grave.
 Wherever that might be.

-Explore more of Romania with the Rough Guide to Europe on a Budget Dropdown content.
-Book hostels Dropdown content for your trip, and don't forget to purchase travel insurance Dropdown content before you go.
+Explore more of Romania with the Rough Guide to Europe on a Budget.
+Book hostels for your trip, and don't forget to purchase travel insurance before you go.